nf-core/rangeland/docs/usage.md

 The default values defined in the FORCE documentation are automatically used if no other values were supplied.

 > [!WARNING]
-> Please refer to the FORCE documentation to mentioned above to understand the impact of different parameters.
+> Please refer to the FORCE documentation as mentioned above to understand the impact of different parameters.
 > Certain combinations of parameters may break FORCE or the pipeline.
 >
 > The `OUTPUT_FORMAT` parameters and `FILE_OUTPUT_OPTIONS` should be modified with caution.